- Average length of stay 3 days

 - Temporal area

 - Under eye

 - Marionette lines

 - Between the eyebrows

-The use of aspirin and derivative drugs should be discontinued 1 week prior to surgery.
+The use of aspirin and derivative drugs should be discontinued for 1 week before surgery.
 The fat to be injected is usually taken from the abdomen, waist, or any suitable body area with special vacuum cannulas.
 After a special procedure, the fat tissue is injected with special tips.
 This can be done alone or in combination with other operations.
 The operation is performed under local anesthesia in small areas and under general anesthesia in larger areas.
 The operation lasts between half and 1 hour.

 The patient is discharged on the same day.
 The patient can be returned to his daily life after 1 day.
 It is natural to have edema after the operation.
 It is more prominent especially on lips.
-This edema improves in a few days.
+This edema goes away in a few days.
 There is no need to dressing and stitching.
 The effects of the operation are usually noticed after the second week.